This data brief highlights trends in e-cigarette unit sales in selected states. Data is presented from

 Sales data do not reflect sales from vape shops or online retailers; dates represent end of 4-week periods;

-e-cigarette accessories and devices sold without e-liquids were excluded (9.5% of total dollar sales in 2022).
+e-cigarette accessories and devices sold without e-liquids were excluded (1.5% of total dollar sales in 2024).

 Unit sales were standardized to reflect the most common package size for each product type.
 A standardized unit

-was equal to five prefilled cartridges, one disposable device, or one e-liquid bottle.
+was equal to five prefilled cartridges, one disposable device or one e-liquid bottle.

 †

-flavor names such as clear, clear ice, or unflavored, which likely contain non-menthol synthetic cooling agents
+includes products with flavor names such as clear, clear ice or unflavored, which likely contain

-(e.g., Flum Pebble Clear, EB Design BC5000 Clear)
+non-menthol synthetic cooling agents (e.g., Flum Pebble Clear, EB Design BC5000 Clear).

-Trends of Unit Sales by Flavor Following Massachusetts’s Flavored E-cigarette Restriction
+Trends of Unit Sales by Flavor Following Massachusetts’s Flavored E-Cigarette Restriction

 All stats between